F0lak/dm_open_ref/ref/atom/movable/var/screen_loc.md

 towards the northeast end of the map, if it spills over the edge, will create a border big enough for the whole icon to be shown.
-You can avoid this by using the [`TILE_BOUND` appearance flag](/ref/atom/var/appearance_flags.md) -m.
+You can avoid this by using the [`TILE_BOUND` appearance flag](/ref/atom/var/appearance_flags.md) .
 Transforms on this atom are not taken into account when determining whether to add a border.
 ### Offsets